Treatment Foster Care Oregon for Preschoolers (TFCO-P)

 Prerequisite/Minimum Provider Qualifications

-Family therapist – Master's level education in a clinical field.
+Family Therapist – Master's level education in a clinical field.
 Knowledge of Parent Management Training or related behaviorally based parenting techniques is highly desirable.

 PDR-caller – This important position should be filled by someone with a thorough understanding of the treatment model and experience in foster parent activities.
 The specific education level for this position is less important.
 It may be filled by an experienced (ex-) foster parent.